How it Works

 end

 Note that there is no code for handling exceptions or errors.
 Any error will cause the test to abort.
-The error will be caught and recorded by RSpec.
+The error will be caught and recorded by sus.

 Helper methods

 Many tests involve similar steps.
-To avoid duplicating code between tests, the common steps have been factored out as helper methods, located in files in /spec/support/.
+To avoid duplicating code between tests, the common steps have been factored out as helper methods under lib/rsmp/validator/helpers/.

-For example, the method switch_yellow_flash first send an M0001 command and then subscribe to the S0011 status to check that the mode actually switches to yellow flash within a defined time period.
-Any errors will cause the test to abort and flagged as failed.
+For example, the method switch_yellow_flash first sends an M0001 command and then subscribes to the S0011 status to check that the mode actually switches to yellow flash within a defined time period.
+Any errors will cause the test to abort and be flagged as failed.

 Concurrency